maboglia/CorsoJava/appunti/programma/Java28minutes.md

 }
 ```
 ### Encapsulation

-- Encapsulation is Òhiding the implementation of a Class behind a well defined interfaceÓ.
+- Encapsulation is 'hiding the implementation of a Class behind a well defined interface'.
 Encapsulation helps us to change implementation of a class without breaking other code.

 #### Encapsulation Approach 1

 In this approach we create a public variable score.
 The main method directly accesses the score variable, updates it.

 #### Example Class

 ```
 public class CricketScorer {
     public int score;